-Some stories make us realise the importance of pain in our lives.
-When life hits you, its hits hard and hits constantly.
-This young romance is unlike the cheezy romantic ones you come by often.
+Some stories make us realize the importance of pain in our lives.
+When life hits you, it hits hard and hits constantly.
+This young romance is unlike the cheesy romcoms you come by often.
 It is laced in grief and a mature understanding of pain through the eyes of a cancer-stricken girl.
-This movie lunges into the depths of questions that have baffled even the wisest; is togetherness the only way to love someone?
+This movie plunges into the depths of questions that have baffled even the wisest: Is togetherness the only way to love someone?
 Time heals everything, but what if we do not have the time to heal?
-This one is closest to the answer to this question.

 Read More: Best Comebacks Ever in Movies